dcgressley/HTML-and-CSS-Projects/README.md

 - [Portfolio site](dcgressley.github.io)

  This page was built to serve as my portfolio site to give people a place to reach out to me.
 It is styled using CSS and inclueds a navbar, an animated picture overlay, tables and a functional form to reach me.
+The code for it can be viewed [here](https://github.com/dcgressley/HTML-and-CSS-Projects/tree/main/portfolio)